 The aerial view, of a few hundred thousand televisions, spotted through living room windows, all flickering the same blue at the same speed: the market.
 The news on the front page of every newspaper which we all agree is too terrible to talk about in detail: the market.
 The gift we all gave at Christmas, the water flooding from the rivers, those songs on our iphones, the new colour of our iphones, the butterflies missing from these recent summers, the celebrity we use as common heroine and enemy: the market.
 The book we are all reading now, the man we are all in love with, the people who think you can’t see them in their cars, the thing about Korean food all of a sudden, the impotent rage we share about something political we can’t change, the way we let our children’s hair grow so wild, the injections women have in their faces, our communal desire to leave the city, to do nothing, to stay up all night in the city, to live forever: the market.

 As an agent, with authors’ careers in my care, I have my antennae up: I need to try to forecast the weather.
-The books I offer representation to this month, or devise with a client this month, won’t be ready for submission for perhaps another six months, or more.
-They won’t be finished until 2016.
-They won’t be published until 2017.
-What will you be buying in 2017?
+The books I offer representation to this month, or devise with a client this month, won’t be ready for submission for perhaps another three to six months, or more.
+They may not be finished for a year.
+It could be another 12 months until they are published.
+What will you want to read two years from now?

 I think I know some of the answers.
 But so could you: we are the market.